A Radar-Based Hail Climatology of Australia: Radar Frequency Correction

 A major limitation of the approach outlined in Section \ref{s:methods} is the utilization of C- and S-band radars in the Australian archive (wavelengths $\sim$5 and $\sim$10 cm, respectively).
 MESH was developed using only S-band radars from the US WSR-88D radar network, and several theoretical challenges arise when attempting to apply it to C-band radars.
 One primary concern is the increased signal attenuation due to hail at C-band \citep{Battan71}, causing the observed reflectivity (and subsequent MESH values) to diminish relative to S-band.
 Various correction techniques have been proposed for attenuation at C-band \citep[\eg][]{Gu11}, however they require polarimetric data and undercorrect hail-induced attenuation \citep{Borowska11}.
 To the authors' knowledge, no single-polarized hail attenuation correction exists and thus none is implemented in this study.
 Instead, we aim to indirectly account for attenuation in a climatological sense using the corrections that follow\footnote{ We differentiate between a correction made on a climatological basis (which aims to offset the net climatological difference between C- and S-band radars) and one that aims to correct attenuation effects for individual cases.}, while acknowledging the inevitable loss of information at C-band.

 The second major methodological challenge in implementing MESH at C-band arises due to non-Rayleigh scattering.
 Both theoretical scattering calculations \citep[\eg][]{Ryzhkov13a} and observational studies \citep{Kaltenboeck13} indicate that complex scattering effects from hail are more prominent at C-band, reducing the reflectivity response relative to S-band.
-Recently, \citet{Cecchini22} refit the original $Z$--$\dot{E}$ relationship \citep[Equation \ref{hke},][hereafter W78]{Waldvogel78I} at both C- and S-bands, while also considering the nonsphericity and varying density of natural hailstones.
-Updated terminal velocity and mass relationships were also used in their analysis, leading to the following kinetic energy functions,

-where subscripts C and S denote reflectivities at the respective frequencies.
-Comparing the updated $Z$--$\dot{E}$ fits with Equation \ref{hke} reveals that $\dot{E}$ is strongly influenced by hailstone shape/density and the frequency of the illuminating radar.
-However, since the MESH formulation and thresholds used for hail detection (see Table \ref{t1}) have been developed using the W78 relationship, the updated and likely more accurate relationships may not be directly applied in our analysis.
+Recently, \citet{Cecchini22} refit the original $Z$--$\dot{E}$ relationship \citep[Equation \ref{hke},][hereafter W78]{Waldvogel78I} at both C- and S-bands using updated mass/terminal velocity relationships, while also considering the nonsphericity, varying density and complex scattering effects of natural hailstones.
+Their analysis confirmed that $\dot{E}$ is strongly modulated by the frequency of the illuminating radar, as C-band radars are less sensitive to large hail.
+However, since the MESH formulation and thresholds used for hail detection (see Table \ref{t1}) have been developed using the W78 relationship, these updated and likely more accurate relationships may not be directly applied in our analysis.
 This would require refitting the empirical SHI--MESH function and hail detection thresholds using hail reports \citep[\eg][]{Murillo19}, which is outside the scope of our study.
-Instead, we attempt to generate a C-band analogue for the W78 relationship, which aims to account for the aforementioned frequency biases at C-band while remaining compatible with the existing MESH formulation.
-C-band MESH may be of lower quality due to the reduced information content; however, previous studies have shown that it remains a skillful hail discriminator \citep{Kunz15, Skripnikov14, Strzinar18}.
+Instead, we attempt to generate a C-band analogue for the W78 relationship, which aims to account for the aforementioned frequency biases at C-band while remaining compatible with the existing MESH formulation.\footnote{The empirical C-band analogue of the W78 relationship derived here should not be compared directly to the C-band $Z$--$\dot{E}$ relationship derived in \citet{Cecchini22} due to the aforementioned methodological additions in their study.
+Future work should aim to assess whether their theoretical improvements result in more accurate hail size estimates at both C- and S-band when compared to hail reports.} C-band MESH may be of lower quality due to the reduced information content; however, previous studies have shown that it remains a skillful hail discriminator \citep{Kunz15, Skripnikov14, Strzinar18}.
 The empirical correction procedure we apply in our study ensures that frequency-related biases are optimally mitigated between C- and S-band radars.